1 Introduction

 Pelasgus, the son of Larisa, was happy when the swamps turned into plains and held a festival, which became the origin of the Peloria festival.
 [14]

-Hellen succeeded Deucalion as ruler of Pyrrha, and the people of that region became known as Hellenes or Hellas.
-[16]
+Hellen succeeded Deucalion as ruler of Pyrrha, and the people of that region came to be called Hellenes or Hellas.
+[17]

-Amphictyon deposed Cranaus and became the third king of Athens.
+In 1502 BC, Amphictyon expelled Cranaus and ascended to the throne as the third king of Athens.
 [20]

-In 1492 BC, Amphictyon was expelled from Athens by Erichthonius (or Erechtheus), son of Atthis, daughter of Cranaus, who had immigrated from Egypt.
+In 1492 BC, Amphictyon was expelled from Athens by Erichthonius (or Erechtheus), son of Cranaus' daughter Atthis, who had emigrated from Egypt.
 [21]

 4.2 Founding of Melitaea

-In 1495 BC, Meliteus, son of Hellen, founded Melitaea, close to Pyrrha.
+In 1495 BC, Meliteus, son of Hellen, founded Melitaea, located close to Pyrrha.
 [22]

 5 Age of Aeolus, son of Hellen